(119951) 2002 KX14: Surface and spectrum

 The surface of is dark and reddish in visible light, with a geometric albedo of 0.119.
 In Barucci et al.'s classification scheme for TNO color indices, either belongs to the IR or RR group of TNOs with "red" colors, which are common within the classical Kuiper belt population.
 Visible and near-infrared spectroscopy of by ground-based telescopes show that it has a featureless spectrum lacking absorption bands from materials such as ices.
 The reddish color and featureless spectrum of indicates that its surface is probably covered with complex organic compounds (tholins) or silicates.
 The red coloration of other TNOs is typically attributed to tholins on their surface, which are formed by the irradiation of ices and simple organic compounds by solar and cosmic radiation.
+A 2021 study led by Fernández-Valenzuela et al. suggested that the composition of 's surface is 20±10 % water, 60±10 % silicates, and 20±10 % organics.